amcneil36/amcneil36.github.io/programs/com.hey/generated/main.md

 - Region: [link](region)
 - Country: [link](country)

+Notes:
-Note: I only included places that have at least 1000 black people
+- I only included places that have at least 1000 white people